Angseri Hot Spring

 - Location: Jalan Puri Bening, Toya Bungkah, Central Batur, Kintamani, Bangli

-- Tel: +62 (0)813 3832 5552
+- Tel: +62 (0)366 51204

-Yeh Sanih (Air Sanih) Freshwater Springs
+Yeh Sanih Freshwater Spring

-Also known as Air Sanih by the locals, Yeh Sanih is a freshwater spring located about 17km west from North Bali’s main town of Singaraja.
-This locally run facility near the village of Bondalem channels cool freshwater from springs into clean pools amid a charming garden setting, attracting mainly local weekenders.
+Yeh Sanih is a freshwater spring located about 17km west from North Bali’s main town of Singaraja.
+Also known as Air Sanih by the locals, this locally run facility near the village of Bondalem channels cool freshwater from springs into clean pools amid a charming garden setting, attracting mainly local weekenders.